nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 You need the following information from your mail server administrator to connect Nextcloud to a remote SMTP server:

-.. warning:: There were changes to the 3rd party mailer library:
+.. warning:: There were changes to the 3rd party mailer library in Nextcloud 26:

-    STARTTLS cannot be enforced.
+    * STARTTLS cannot be enforced.
 It will be used automatically if the mail server supports it.
 The encryption type should be set to 'None' in this case.
-    See :ref:`here<TLSPeerVerification>` for an example on how to configure self signed certificates
+See :ref:`here<TLSPeerVerification>` for an example on how to configure self signed certificates.
+    * NTLM authentication for Microsoft Exchange is not supported by the new mailer library

 * Encryption type: None or SSL/TLS